Skip to main content

 Debate: Fistula First or PD Catheter First?

-When the IJ's are Gone: Where to Go?
+When ALL the Veins are Gone: Where to go?

 Catheter Locks, Dressings, and Coatings: What Works?